rakusan2/Toastmasters-Timer-Overlay/README.md

 # Toastmasters Timer Overlay
 This is a webpage that can be used as an overlay for the purpose of timing for a Toastmasters meeting

-The Overlay is controlled from a local website.
+The Overlay is controlled from a local website that is mirrored across all with the same id.
+The view parameter hides the controls

 OBS will hide the background